iamdcj/javascripts/types/README.md

 ##### typeof
 The `typeof` operator makes this easier to understand; it evaluates the type of the value stored in a variable, *not the type of the variable*.

+`typeof` will return one of seven values(str); string, number, boolean, undefined, object, function and symbol.

 ```
 const name = "David";
 typeof name; // string